CarmeLabs/carme/docs-src/source/commands/notebook.rst

-Lab
+notebook
 ==================

-The `carme lab` command mirrors the function of the jupyter lab command, but using Docker containers.
+The `carme notebook` command mirrors the function of the jupyter lab command, but using Docker containers.

 By default, the `carme lab` command will share the current working directory with the container.